-Best Ever Spaghetti and Meatballs Recipe
+Best Ever Homemade Spaghetti and Meatballs Recipe

-Homemade marinara sauce is also a snap to make and really you’re just simmering canned tomatoes with onions, garlic, herbs, and spices for a bit.
+- Homemade marinara sauce is also a snap to make, and really, youโre just simmering canned tomatoes with onions, garlic, herbs, and spices for a bit.

-- Onion
+- Onion and garlic

 - Eggs